Port Hope

 Lake View House

-Christopher Hotel (digitized by porthopehistory.com) was located opposite the Grand Trunk Railway (now CNR) station on Hayward Street.
-Lovell's 1858 Directory states that Alexander Buchanan was a saloonkeeper on Hayward Street, which would tie in with the construction of the viaduct at that time.
-Johnson and Holdsworth both remembered the hotel, then operated by Richard Christopher (1875-1907) who obtained a licence renewal in 1901.
+Christopher Hotel (digitized by porthopehistory.com) It was located opposite the Grand Trunk Railway (now CNR) station.
+Lovell's 1858 Directory shows that Alexander Buchanan was a saloonkeeper on Hayward Street, which would tie in with the construction of the viaduct at that time.
+Johnson and Holdsworth both remembered the hotel, then operated by Richard Christopher [1875-1907] who obtained a licence renewal in 1901.

 Midland House

-Guide: 15 May 1903 (c1850) is located at 33-37 John Street.
-When the Midland Railway was constructed in the early 1850s, the building was named the Midland Hotel after the Midland, Lindsay, and Beaverton Railway, which originated in Port Hope and travelled north to Lindsay, Beaverton, and Midland onto Georgian Bay.
-Samuel George Emerson (d1905) obtained a licence renewal in 1901 and is listed in the 1902 business directory.
-In a 1903 advertisement, C. Gillespie and George Gamble (1853-1920) are listed as co-proprietors, but by 1910, Gamble was the sole owner.
-Restored in the 1980s by A.K.
-Sculthorpe, it is now an apartment and commercial venue.
+Guide: 15 May 1903 Port Hope Times: 21 Jan 1886 This c1850 hotel, located at 33-37 John Street, was named the Midland Hotel after the Midland, Lindsay, and Beaverton Railway, which originated in Port Hope and travelled north to those towns on Georgian Bay.
+Miles Ogden was proprietor in 1886.
+Samuel George Emerson [1871-1905] obtained a licence renewal in 1901 and is listed in the 1902 business directory.
+In a 1903 advertisement, C. Gillespie and George Gamble [1853-1920] are listed as co-proprietors, but by 1910, Gamble was the sole owner.
+Restored in the 1980s by Alice King Sculthorpe [1925-2002], it is now an apartment and commercial venue.

 North American Hotel